kaushik1919/st0ck-mark3t/README.md

-# 📈 Stock Recommendation System 🚀
+# 📈 Stock Recommendation System. 🚀

 Welcome to the **Stock Recommendation System**, a web app that helps you make smarter investment decisions based on your **budget** and **risk level**! 💰